 Coronavirus: Taking money from your pension

-The coronavirus outbreak is having far-reaching financial impacts on individuals and businesses across the UK, and indeed across the world.
+The coronavirus pandemic is continuing to have far-reaching financial impacts on individuals and businesses across the world.

-This page looks at pensions.
-It also considers some of the knock-on effects for welfare benefits of drawing on pension funds.
+This page also considers some of the knock-on effects for welfare benefits of drawing on pension funds.

 Using your pension for cash flow